DrDoker/DrDoker/README.md

 ## 🚀 About Me
-My name is Serhii Tkachenko and I am a junior Swift developer and bla bla bla bla bla
+My name is Serhii Tkachenko and I am a beginner Swift developer and bla bla bla bla bla

 <h3 align="left">Connect with me:</h3>
 <p align="left">